 The typical and preferred living unit may include one to four persons.
-Special certification may be available that allows five-person living arrangements.

-Does not The following items are not included:
+The following items are not included:

+- ◆ Transportation to and from work or a day program

 - Room and board costs

-- Academics
+- ♦ Academics

 - Medical services

 - Vocational services

-- Daycare
+- Daycare and babysitting

+- Parenting

 - Case management

-- Babysitting

-- Parenting
+Unit:

-Unit: A unit is 15 minutes or one day.
+A unit is 15 minutes or one day.

-A daily unit applies to members who live outside of their family, legal representative or foster family home and for whom a provider has primary responsibility for supervision or structure during the month.
-A daily unit applies to members who receive on-site staff
+A daily rate applies to members who live outside of their family, legal representative or foster family home and for whom a provider has primary responsibility for supervision or structure during the month.